tobias-fyi/tobiasfyi/content/blog/tech_term_velocity/blog-tech-term-velocity.md

 ### Term Velocity: AI

 r/philosophy is also showing up strong for "AI".
-And as I'd expect, the discussions look to have been heating up over the last few years as the general public becomes more knowledgable about the ways that big tech is using AI to their advantage, sometimes with questionabble ethics.
+And as I'd expect, the discussions look to have been heating up over the last few years as the general public becomes more knowledgeable about the ways that big tech is using AI to their advantage, sometimes with questionable ethics.

 !["AI" in r/philosophy]({static}/images/ai-philosophy.png)